Intersection

 span-disjoint.svg

 • Commutative property: a # b = b # a holds for any intervals a and b.
-It means that changing the order of the operands does not change the result.

-• Associative property: (a # b) # c = a # (b # c) holds for any intervals a, b and c.
-It means that order of operations does not affect the result.
+• Associative property: (a # b) # c = a # (b # c) holds for any intervals a, b, and c.

 Union

-A union of two intervals a and b is the interval c, such that: c = a ∪ b = [min(a-, b-), max(a+, b+)] if merges(a, b) and otherwise.
+A union of two intervals a and b is the interval c, such that: c = a ∪ b = [min(a-, b-), max(a+, b+)] if merges(a, b), and otherwise.

 val a = Interval.closed(1, 5) // [1, 5]